 If you have received a text from “Maryland-MDot Urgent” addressing “MDot customer” with a link, please ignore the text.
 It is SPAM and has been reported to MDOT’s IT Department.
 DO NOT click on the link and DELETE the message.
 Link

-With the designation of alternative fuel corridors, the Federal Highway Administration (FHWA) is establishing a national network of alternative fueling and charging infrastructure along national highway system corridors, consisting of electric vehicle (EV) charging, liquified petroleum gas (LPG), compressed natural gas (CNG), liquid natural gas (LNG), and hydrogen.
+With the designation of alternative fuel corridors (AFCs), the Federal Highway Administration (FHWA) is establishing a national network of alternative fueling and charging infrastructure along national highway system corridors, consisting of electric vehicle (EV) charging, liquified petroleum gas (LPG), compressed natural gas (CNG), liquid natural gas (LNG), and hydrogen.
 The FHWA intends to support the expansion of this national network through a formal designation process that:

 We're available on the following channels.